bernardosulzbach/bernardosulzbach.github.io/_posts/2016-07-18-concealed-squares.md

 title: "Concealed Squares"
 ---

-This is my solution to [Project Euler](https://projecteuler.net/) problem number
-206. Although a brute force solution can be easily derived, this approach makes use of mathematical analysis to find the answer in less time.
+This is my solution to Project Euler problem number 206.
+Although a brute force solution can be easily derived, this approach makes use of mathematical analysis to find the answer in less time.
 The problem statement follows.

 > Find the unique positive integer whose square has the form
 > `1_2_3_4_5_6_7_8_9_0`, where each "`_`" is a single digit.